 Everyone carries bias.
 We each have a responsibility to be aware of when and why this might occur.
 Gauging your “intersectionality” can predict which groups you may hold unconscious bias towards.
 Intersections are the social groups that make up your identity.
 They are often the groups you surround yourself with.
 This exercise can help reveal areas to improve and explore.

-- In what ways could this workplace be more inclusive of people from other social groups?
+- In what ways could your workplace be more inclusive of people from other social groups?
 Example: Review HR policy and internal evaluation for diversity and inclusion.

 - Complete the following phrases.
 In each case you’re describing the first image that comes to your mind.
 Evaluate your responses to try and establish some of your implicit biases.